cisco/mindmeld/source/userguide/getting_started.rst

 1. Install prerequisites
 """"""""""""""""""""""""

-On a macOS or Ubuntu 16/18 machine, you can install the dependencies for MindMeld and set up the necessary configuration files with the `mmworkbench_init.sh script <https://devcenter.mindmeld.com/scripts/mmworkbench_init.sh>`_.
+On a macOS or Ubuntu 16/18 machine, you can install the dependencies for MindMeld and set up the necessary configuration files with the `mindmeld_init.sh script <https://devcenter.mindmeld.com/scripts/mindmeld_init.sh>`_.

 .. note::

    A few things to note before you run the script:

    - The script installs the following components after a confirmation prompt: ``brew``, ``python3``, ``pip``, ``virtualenv``, Java 8 and Elasticsearch.
-   - Two configuration files will be created: ``~/.pip/pip.conf`` and ``~/.mmworkbench/config``. **Previous files are overwritten.**
+   - Two configuration files will be created: ``~/.pip/pip.conf`` and ``~/.mindmeld/config``. **Previous files are overwritten.**

 When you're ready to go, open a terminal (shell) and run this command:

 .. code-block:: shell

-  bash -c "$(curl -s  https://devcenter.mindmeld.com/scripts/mmworkbench_init.sh)"
+  bash -c "$(curl -s  https://devcenter.mindmeld.com/scripts/mindmeld_init.sh)"

 If you encounter any issues, see :ref:`Troubleshooting <getting_started_troubleshooting>`.

 Here are the commands run by the script to install the required components depending on your operating system:

 macOS:

 +---------------+--------------------------------------------------------------------------------------------------------+
 |    Component  |    Command                                                                                             |
 +===============+========================================================================================================+